bpbond/srdb/README.md

 Global soil respiration database

-Last data update: 21 June 2021
+Last data update: 13 May 2022

 About srdb
 -----------------------